 You can choose to passphrase-protect the key file.
 The passphrase you enter during configuration will be encrypted while at rest.
 However, if you want to use the same certificate for SSL and SAML, you must use a key file that is not passphrase protected.

 A certificate chain file is required for Tableau Desktop on the Mac.
+The chain file is also required for the Tableau Mobile app if the certificate chain for Tableau Server is not trusted by the iOS or Android operating system on the mobile device.
 The chain file is a concatenation of all of the certificates that form the certificate chain for the server certificate.
 All certificates in the file must be x509 PEM-encoded and the file must have a

 For multiple sub-domains, Tableau Server supports wildcard certificates.